-The knowledge of provisions of set off losses and carry forward is important from tax planning point of view.
-Sometimes you stick on to bad investment just because it is running in losses and lose out on an opportunity which can get you good gains.
-If you know these tax provisions than you can comfortably make a smart move by switching on from bad to good investments and adjust the losses with the gains incurred and manage your tax liability and gain in the process.
+The knowledge of provisions of set off losses and carry forward is important from a tax planning point of view.
+Sometimes you stick on to bad investment just because it is running in losses and lose out on an opportunity that can get you good gains.
+If you know these tax provisions then you can comfortably make a smart move by switching on from bad to good investments and adjusting the losses with the gains incurred and managing your tax liability and gain in the process.

-Moreover knowledge of law itself is very important, as many times laws are designed to work in our favor, but we could not take advantage, just because of ignorance.
+Moreover, knowledge of the law itself is very important, as many times laws are designed to work in our favor, but we could not take advantage, just because of ignorance.